-The Importance Of The Roots Garden In Boone
+The Importance of The Roots Garden in Boone

-Photos: Bill Milligan / Visite North Carolina
+Photos: Bill Milligan

 King Street is the main street in Boone running parallel to the short and narrow Howard Street where The Roots Garden has been located since 2017.
 For me, this community garden is a place to gather not only for scheduled events.
 Although I know this particular community garden is part of the solution for food security for many in Boone, but because I'm an older student it means much more to me.
 The Roots Garden gave me a sense of place when I came to Boone to study Sustainable Development at Appalachian State University.
 One of the things that I noted from the beginning was the way that the department was involved with the community and how easy was to interact with other people that did not belong to the faculty.
 And I loved it!

 Later on, I shared some unforgettable times with the garden manager, Sydney Blume, a diversely creative, very knowledgeable, sweet and generous person.
 Wherever she announced an event, I was there.
 When nothing was going on, I was around also.
 I got familiarized with old and young faces alike; with the ones that came to pick some tomatoes for a salad and the others that just wanted to stretch in the only green space on the street.
 On the other hand, I must say that now that I'm studying the important topic of water and watersheds and Boone is growing so rapidly, this small piece of land also serves to drain the soil.
 The town floods every time there is a strong storm!